masyl/isomaton/doc/roadmap.md

 # Unplanned Backlog

+- Better choice of easing for actor animation... could ever "hop" on the next coordinate
 - Water has two bloc states... water on top and water under another bloc (same situation elsewhere?)
 - Figure out how item crafting play into the story and how it is done
 - "item" bloc types... pickable whe stepping on them, floating a little